-While it is not the intention of the editors to take a position with regard to the political or diplomatic implications of geographical names, they have chosen, as of this edition, to use the English names of cities and countries.
+While it is not the intention of the editors to take a position with regard to the political or diplomatic implications of geographical names, they have chosen to use the English names of cities and countries.
 For example, the city listed under "Wien" in past editions can now be found under "Vienna".